Our courses aim to support, inspire and create new opportunities.

 Perhaps you have been busy raising a family or holding down a career and would like to do something new in your extra time.
 Did you leave education before you achieved the qualifications you would now like to gain?

-We have workshops in 'Creative Writing' and a specialist workshop in 'Shakespeare and Performance'.
+We have workshops in 'Creative Writing' and a specialist workshop in 'Interpreting Shakespeare'.
 These workshops can help you progress creative projects you may already be engaged in.
 They can help you get started with projects you dream of creating!

 If you would like course information, please email: email@example.com